AC losses in macroscopic thin-walled superconducting cylinders: Theoretical models

-This abrupt destruction of the superconducting state is completely analogous to the well-known current-induced breakdown of the superconducting state in thin films\,\cite{Deg66boo}.
-However, the value of the critical current for a cylinder is much smaller.
-The critical magnetic field $h_c$ characterizes the maximum possible difference between the external and internal magnetic fields.
-At the same time, this quantity determines the value of the total critical current.
-Numerical calculations reveal that $h_c\propto (T_c-T)^{1/2}$ for a cylinder while for a thin film with thickness $d\ll\xi$, the critical current $j_c\propto (T_c-T)^{3/2}$\,\cite{Deg66boo}.
+This abrupt destruction of the superconducting state is analogous to the well-known current-induced breakdown of superconductivity in thin films\,\cite{Deg66boo}.
+However, the value of the critical current for a thin-walled cylinder is much smaller.
+The dynamics of the abrupt destruction of the superconducting state could be analysed in framework time-dependent Ginzburg-Landau model.
+But this problem is beyond the scope of our paper.